Mississippi River Band of Chippewa Indians

-Mississippi River Band of Chippewa Indians (Gichi-ziibiwininiwag) or simply the Mississippi Chippewa, are a historical Ojibwa Band inhabiting the headwaters of the Mississippi River and its tributaries in present-day Minnesota.
+Mississippi River Band of Chippewa Indians (Gichi-ziibiwininiwag) or simply the Mississippi Chippewa, are an historical Ojibwa Band inhabiting the headwaters of the Mississippi River and its tributaries in present-day Minnesota.

 According to the oral history of the Mississippi Chippewa, they were primarily of the southern branch of Ojibwe who spread from the "Fifth Stopping Place" of Baawiting (Sault Ste.
 Marie region) along Lake Superior's southern shores until arriving at the "Sixth Stopping Place" of the Saint Louis River.
 They continued westward across the Savanna Portage, and spread both northward and southward along the Mississippi River and its major tributaries.

 Before entering the treaty process with the United States, the Mississippi Chippewa consisted of the following sub-bands: